Army Combat Fitness Test: Description

 The ACFT is intended to more closely mimic physical tasks and stresses associated with combat.
 It is designed to measure "power, speed, agility ... balance [and] muscular and aerobic endurance".

-The test originally consisted of six athletic events but has since been reduced to the following five with the removal of the standing power throw in April 2025:
+The test originally consisted of six athletic events, but has since been reduced to five with the removal of the standing power throw beginning with the June 2025 change to the Army Fitness Test: